With over 30 possible causes, tinnitus is a complex and often mysterious symptom afflicting more than 50 million Americans making their ears ring.

 Here’s a list of easy ways to cut down caffeine intake and a helpful guide for some healthy alternatives to coffee.

-If you’re having trouble with sleeping, we have some sleep tips specifically for tinnitus sufferers like you.
+If you’re having trouble sleeping, we have some sleep tips specifically for tinnitus sufferers like you.

 Alcohol affects many aspects of your body when you drink it.